hiranyty/ccm/README.md

+# CCM

-# CCM is developed using spingboot 2.0, ReactJS and H2 database.
+CCM is developed using spingboot 2.0, ReactJS and H2 database.
 Application is developed to analyze trading currencies.

 # Instrcutions to deploy and run the application